 What does “bathroom independent” mean?

-Excluding extenuating circumstances, children in the Lighthouse are able to toilet without assistance.
+Bathrooms are available for children in the Lighthouse to use independently.
 This includes pulling pants up and down and wiping without assistance.
 This is for your child’s safety as well as our volunteers.
+If children are not bathroom independent, please contact Kelly.rhoten@fcchb.com to discuss options for keeping your child comfortable, clean, and safe.

 What do I bring?